rz-zhang/ExHalder/README.md

 # News Headline Hallucination Detection Dataset

-The dataset contains 6270 labeled examples for news headline hallucination detection used in the WebConf 2023 paper ""Why is this misleading?": Detecting News Headline Hallucinations with Explanations".
-News article titles and passages are included in this dataset, they are extracted by the public [news-please](https://github.com/fhamborg/news-please) library based on the released article URLs.
+The dataset contains 6270 labeled examples for news headline hallucination detection used in the WebConf 2023 paper ""Why is this misleading?": Detecting News Headline Hallucinations with Explanations". **News article titles and passages are included in this dataset**, they are extracted by the public [news-please](https://github.com/fhamborg/news-please) library based on the released article URLs.

 In particular, each row corresponds to one example and it contains the following six fields:
 1. "ExampleId" field contains a unique identifier for this example.